Grinker myelinopathy: Treatment

 Early supportive care is the anchor of treatment during the first two weeks.
 Rehabilitation is an important part of the care process and it is important to start the rehabilitation as soon as the patient is able to participate in therapy.
 Types of therapy include: physical therapy, occupational therapy, speech therapy, and respiratory therapy.
-This therapies are used to assess the patient's functional status and to develop treatment goals.
+These therapies are used to assess the patient's functional status and to develop treatment goals.
 Each goal is individualized to target the specific neurological impairments to improve the patient's functional abilities.

 One way to prevent the likelihood of Grinker's myelinopathy occurring is standard or hyperbaric oxygen after carbon monoxide poisoning.
 The hyperbaric oxygen treatment eliminates carbon dioxide from the brain, while the standard oxygen treatment normalizes carboxyhemoglobin levels.
 Another preventative measure one can take is to be on bed rest and abstain from stressful and strenuous procedures for the first 10 days after an extended hypoxic event.
 Expectation and recognition will also lead to an earlier and more accurate and appropriate use of health care services.